Introductory Statistics (M300RN)

 Transitions I: Differentiated Learning (N480RN)

 Transitions I is designed to assist students with their return to school and in transition to an upper division baccalaureate environment.
 Students will explore the extension of nursing knowledge as a result of completing an upper division nursing program.
 The skills of college level oral and written communication, APA style format, reflective practices, and self-initiated motivation for learning are refined.
-In addition, students will examine the SACN mission, their personal philosophy of nursing, and personal strategies for success in the program.
-3 credit hours.
-Required as the first RN-BSN course.
-No Prerequisites.
+In addition, students will examine the Saint Anthony College of Nursing mission, their personal philosophy of nursing, and personal strategies for success in the program.
+Required as the first RNBSN course.

 Transitions II: Differentiated Clinical Reasoning (N481RN)